feincms/feincms/docs/page.rst

 are standard python modules with a :func:`register` method which will be called upon registering the extension.
-The :func:`register` method receives the :class:`~feincms.module.page.models.Page` class itself and the model admin class :class:`~feincms.module.page.models.PageAdmin` as arguments.
+The :func:`register` method receives the :class:`~feincms.module.page.models.Page` class itself and the model admin class :class:`~feincms.module.page.modeladmins.PageAdmin` as arguments.
 The extensions can be activated as follows::

      Page.register_extensions('feincms.module.page.extensions.navigation',